-ZIH operates a high performance computing (HPC) system with more than 60.000 cores, 720 GPUs, and a flexible storage hierarchy with about 16 PB total capacity.
+ZIH operates high performance computing (HPC) systems with more than 90.000 cores, 500 GPUs, and a flexible storage hierarchy with about 20 PB total capacity.
 The HPC system provides an optimal research environment especially in the area of data analytics and machine learning as well as for processing extremely large data sets.
 Moreover it is also a perfect platform for highly scalable, data-intensive and compute-intensive applications.

 When log in to ZIH systems, you are placed on a login node where you can manage data life cycle, setup experiments, execute short tests and compile moderate projects.
 The login nodes cannot be used for real experiments and computations.
 Long and extensive computational work and experiments have to be encapsulated into so called jobs and scheduled to the compute nodes.

 What do I need, a CPU or GPU?¶

 If an application is designed to run on GPUs this is normally announced unmistakable since the efforts of adapting an existing software to make use of a GPU can be overwhelming.
 And even if the software was listed in NVIDIA's list of GPU-Accelerated Applications only certain parts of the computations may run on the GPU.